CS571-SU24/hw6-api/API_DOCUMENTATION.md

 `POST` `https://cs571api.cs.wisc.edu/rest/su24/hw6/login`

-You must log a user in with their specified `username` and `pin`.
-Only the pin is case-sensitive.
+You must log a user in with their specified `username` and 7-digit `pin`.

 Requests must include credentials as well as a header `Content-Type: application/json`.